tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 }
 ```

-And now our function to reduce state is very simple, taking advantage of sub-type polymorphism to apply the correct update to `State`:
+And now our function to reduce state is very simple, taking advantage of subtype polymorphism to apply the correct update to `State`:

 ```typescript
 reduceState = (s: State, action: Action) => action.apply(s);